fahad-programmer/layla/README.md

 ## How To Run
 1. Clone the repository from the github main branch...
-2. Open the terminal in the directory which you just have cloned in your System
+2. Open the terminal in the directory which you have cloned in your System
 3. And write the following command in Terminal.
-Note: Python must be installed in your system and all the required modules must be installed
+Note: Python must be installed in your system and all the required modules must be installed, you can reffer to online documentations for the help.
 > python go_baby.py
 4. To install the all the modules at one, enter the following commands in the terminal.
 This will install all the required modules in your PC.
 Note: It is better to install virtual environment before installing modules.